hgb-bin-proteomics/pyXLMS/docs/format.md

-Description of the pyXLMS file format [TODO]
+# Description of the pyXLMS file format

+Reading files with `parser.read(*, engine="Custom")` requires the following data format for crosslinks and crosslink-spectrum-matches.
+While the column names can be adjusted via the parameter
+`column_mapping`, the format of the columns needs to stay the same for successful parsing.
+Any column that is not required can be safely omitted.
+This format is also output by
+`transform.to_dataframe()`.

 ## Crosslink-Spectrum-Matches